 So now you die - your nature shatters.
 What is it going to be like to be judged?
 What do you imagine it will be like?
 Do you think it will be a long conversation?
 Are you reminding God of all those good things you did?
+All those puppies you took care of?
 In Revelation "we will be judged on our good deeds".
-It needs to be understood properly.
+It needs to be understand properly.
 There's nothing we can do to earn heaven.
 Nothing we can do on our own to cross that chasm caused by sin.
 It's not our bridge to cross, it's Christ's.
 It has to be understood in the right context.

 Is there going to be much of a conversation in your particular judgment?
 Probably not.
 We face Christ at the moment of death.
 He is the measuring rod.
-Final exam for heaven, Matthew 25.
+Not the balance scales of our good and bad, as we often think.
+The final exam for heaven is Matthew 25.
 What are the terms of the judgment?
 What are His terms?
-Matthew 25:31 Judgment of the Nations, "When the son of man comes in his glory and all the angels with him, he ...sheep and the goats ...The king will say to those on his right. ...Come to my kingdom...
-Amen I say to you..whatever you did for the least brothers of mine you did for me."
+On what will we be judged?
+Matthew 25:31 (1054?)
+Judgment of the Nations, Jesus is speaking of Himself, "When the son of man comes in his glory and all the angels with him, he ...sheep and the goats ...The king will say to those on his right. ...Come to my kingdom...
+Amen I say to you... whatever you did for the least brothers of mine you did for me."

 Mother Theresa called this the Gospel in 5 words.
 It was her favorite verse in the Bible.
 She of course took it very seriously.
 The way of loving Jesus was to love these least ones.
 The Gospel in five words is "You did it to me".
 The bottom line is ... loving the least ones is serving Him.
+The greatest commandment is to love God with your whole heart, mind and soul; and the second is like it - to love your neighbor as yourself.
+These 5 words, "You did it to Me." are these two commandments made one.
+He's saying loving your neighbor is loving Me.